cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/tokens/lab/content/fungible.md

 # Fungible Tokens

-## Intro - Fungible vs Non-Fungible Tokens
+## Introduction - Fungible vs Non-Fungible Tokens

 * Fungibility refers to an asset's ability to be exchanged for something else of equal value;
 * Some examples of fungible assets include currencies, commodities, and precious stones;